hdsu-bioquant/sincellTE_2022/index.md

 These datasets are a small sample from four different tissues of a scRNA-seq human atlas (Han, X., Zhou, Z., Fei, L. et al. Construction of a human cell landscape at single-cell level.
 Nature 581, 303–309 (2020). https://doi.org/10.1038/s41586-020-2157-4).

+The data, and the assignments used in the tutorial can be also found [here](./data.zip).

 *********
 ## Organization